 I am an experimental particle physicist, with interests in top-quark physics, weak interactions, and the Higgs boson.
-I've done research in particle physics for almost twenty five years, ever since I was a college student, and I have to say that this might be the most exciting time in my career to date and possibly for the rest of it, too.
+I've done research in particle physics for more than twenty five years, ever since I was a college student, and I have to say that this might be the most exciting time in my career to date and possibly for the rest of it, too.
 The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland started operations in 2009, colliding protons at energies a factor of 3.5 higher than we've ever achieved previously with a particle accelerator.
 I and other physicsts at UNL work on the Compact Muon Solenoid (CMS) at the LHC.
-In 2012, we observed a new particle, which might be the long-awaited Higgs boson, the last missing particle of the standard model of particle physics.
-We've been looking for it for about fifty years!
-This is great news, but we also expected to see other new particles by now, and we haven't.
+In 2012, we observed a new particle, which as far as we can tell is the long-awaited Higgs boson, the last missing particle of the standard model of particle physics.
+As a field, we spent fifty years looking for it!
+Currently I'm working with a UNL graduate student (Dan Knowlton) and several other physicists on the experiment on a search for anomalous production of the Higgs boson in association with single top quarks.
+The Higgs discovery is great news, but we also expected to see other new particles by now, and we haven't.
 That's a problem for a lot of proposed models of particle interactions.
-The LHC is about to start a two-year downtime that will allow a doubling of the collision energy, which should give us access to heavier particles, and perhaps more discoveries.
+In Spring 2015 we will finish a two-year downtime that will allow a doubling of the collision energy, which should give us access to heavier particles, and perhaps more discoveries.

 Besides the physics of the experiment, I'm also involved in computing issues.
 CMS produces petabytes of data each year, and it has to be processed, stored, transferred and analyzed.
 At UNL, we host a so-called "Tier-2" computing center for CMS, where we host data that collaborators from all over the world analyze, and also run the simulations that help us understand what new phenomena might look like.
 I interact closely with our colleagues at the Holland Computing Center who look after the day-to-day operations of the computers.
 There are six other sites like ours in the US (at Caltech, Florida, MIT, Purdue, UC San Diego and Wisconsin), and about fifty of them around the world.
 I'm the project manager for the US sites and co-coordinator for all CMS Tier-2 sites.
 I am also the deputy manager of software and computing for the US CMS Operations Program, where I help oversee the $18M annual budget for US CMS computing facilities and support personnel.
 From there, I've branched out into some other interesting problems in data-intensive high-throughput computing, such as the NSF-funded "Any Data, Anytime, Anywhere" project that seeks to make data access over the wide-area network transparent and reliable for users, and the DASPOS project that is studying the best ways to preserve particle-physics data for future analysis long after experiments have completed their operations.